ebi-uniprot/uniprot-website/upcoming-features.md

 - Currently missing BLAST against UniRef/UniParc.
 - "Filter by Taxonomy" to be able to add any taxonomy node as a filter, not only suggested ones.
 - Sort (TBD)
+- Alignment visualisation sometimes jumps by a few pixels when interacting

 ## Align
+- Alignment visualisation sometimes jumps by a few pixels when interacting

 ## Peptide Search